Biology Monitoring Guidance

 Mitigation Capitol Improvement Plan

-- Typically, regular coordination with the Maintenance Supervisor or consultant is needed to ensure the work takes place as agreed-upon.
+- Typically, regular coordination with the Maintenance Supervisor or Contractor is needed to ensure the work takes place as agreed-upon.

-- When using a Maintenance Contractor, the hiring Environmental Employee is responsible for inspecting the work.
-These contracts specify that they must meet with ODOT to inspect work completed.
-An Inspection Checklist has been developed to assist with inspecting work performed by Contractors, and can also be used to inspect work performed by OYCC and maintenance crews.
+- When using a Contractor, the hiring manager is responsible for inspecting the work.
+An Inspection Checklist may be used to assist with inspecting work performed by Contractors, and can also be used to inspect work performed by OYCC and agency maintenance crews.